-So far this play has two scenes.
+So far this play has three scenes.
 The second shows why.
 The third suggests what should be ahead.

 Many policies, laws and regulations are cases studies in the failure to macro-design micro-behavior.
 Since this does not appear to be a self-correcting problem, such cases continue to need calling out.
 Consider the travails of the EU’s CO2 cap-and-trade system, the Emissions Trading Scheme (ETS).
 Always bear in mind the theory upon which the ETS was based is that the higher the price of carbon, the fewer the emissions, all else equal.

 –Over a decade ago in 2005, CO2 emission credits were issued under the ETS, credit prices did initially rise, but it was realized too many credits had been issued when prices declined.
 By 2007 it was conceded that not only had too many credits been issued, but that coal imports into the EU had been rising at the same time.
 Credits continued to be issued, and by the end of 2009 prices were said to be too low to encourage investment in lowering emissions.

 Around 2010, computer hacking, cyber-theft and permit fraud occurred coupled with the obvious fact that the low carbon prices were in part due to declining carbon emissions because of increasing use of renewable energy (in other words, success by other means).
 The recession following the 2008 financial crisis had a depressive effect on credit prices as well.
 By the end of 2013, the European Parliament had approved a rescue plan for the ETS, including a provision to delay allocation of a third of the credits—even though the market would still likely be oversupplied by 2020 (such was found still in 2018).
 The thought now was that the ETS should promote green technological innovation, not just carbon reduction.